 The US Department of Labor under the Bureau of Labor Statistics Report that the Top 10 Fastest Growing jobs requiring a masters or doctorate are Epidemiology and Epidemiology/Biostatistics. http://www.bls.gov/ces/.

-Students will complete a minimum of 58 credit hours of study plus dissertation research and the corresponding residency credits.
-The core curriculum consists of 39 credit hours comprising thirteen courses, including twelve courses in epidemiology and biostatistics, and a one-credit-hour course that will serve as a broad introduction to public health.
-Students will complete a minimum of 15 credit hours of approved electives, including at least two epidemiology courses and two 700-level biostatistics courses.
-Students will also complete four one-credit-hour seminars within the first three years.
+Students will complete a minimum of 57 credit hours of study plus dissertation research and the corresponding residency credits.
+The core curriculum consists of 33 credit hours comprising eleven courses, including nine courses in epidemiology and biostatistics, a 1-credit-hour doctoral seminar, and a three-credit-hour course that will serve as a broad introduction to public health.
+Students will also complete a minimum of 24 credit hours of electives, including at least three DGS-approved epidemiology courses and two 700 level biostatistics courses.
+Electives must be approved by the student’s dissertation committee and the DGS.
+If the student does not yet have a dissertation committee at the time approval is sought for an elective, then approval will rest with the DGS, who will serve as the student’s academic advisor until such time as the student has a dissertation advisor.

 After passing a written comprehensive examination over selected core courses (ordinarily between the Fall and Spring semesters of the second year for a full-time student), the student will select a dissertation advisor and form a dissertation committee.
 The dissertation research will be an original scientific project which is integrative in the sense that either advanced biostatistical methods are applied to a population-based epidemiologic study of sufficient size and appropriate design, or original theoretical research is undertaken in biostatistics with applied research problems.
 Ordinarily a dissertation document will produce at least two manuscripts of publishable quality, as well as an integrative literature review.
 The scope of the project will demonstrate independence, mastery of research skills, thoughtful reflection of the results, and contribute to new knowledge in the field of investigation.
 The student must pass both an oral qualifying examination in the early stages of dissertation research and a final oral defense once the dissertation research has been completed.